Roger Manwood: Career

 In 1591 he was detected in the sale of one of the offices in his gift, and sharply censured by the queen.
-A curious letter, in which he attempts to excuse himself by quoting precedents, is extant in Harleian MS. 6995, f.
+A curious letter, in which he attempts to excuse himself by quoting precedents, is extant in Harley MS 6995, f.
 49. This was but one of several misfeasances of various degrees of gravity with which Manwood was charged during his later years.
 Thomas Digges and Richard Barrey, lieutenant of Dover Castle, charged him with deliberate perversion of justice, in the chancery and admiralty courts of Dover, and the exchequer; Sir Thomas Perrot and Thomas Cheyne, with covinous pleading in the court of chancery; and Richard Rogers, suffragan bishop of Dover, with selling the queen's pardon in a murder case for £240.
-According to Manningham (Diary, Camden Soc, p.
-91), he even stooped to appropriate a gold chain which a goldsmith had placed in his hands for inspection, and on the privy council intervening by writ at the suit of the goldsmith, returned the scornful answer, 'Malas causas habentes semper fugiunt ad potentes.
+According to Manninghamc, he even stooped to appropriate a gold chain which a goldsmith had placed in his hands for inspection, and on the privy council intervening by writ at the suit of the goldsmith, returned the scornful answer, 'Malas causas habentes semper fugiunt ad potentes.
 Ubi non valet Veritas, praevalet auctoritas.
 Currat lex, vivat Rex, and so fare you well my Lords.'
 'But,' adds the diarist, 'he was commit.'
 This strange story is confirmed by extant letters of Manwood, from which it appears that he was arraigned before the privy council in April 1592, refused to recognise its jurisdiction in a contemptuous letter containing the words 'fugiunt ad potentes,' was thereupon confined in his own house in Great St. Bartholomew's by order of the council, and only regained his liberty by apologising for the obnoxious letter, and making humble submission (14 May).
 His disgrace, however, did not prevent his offering Burghley five hundred marks for the chief justiceship of the queen's bench, vacant by the death of Sir Christopher Wray.
 The bribe was not taken, and on 14 December 1592 Manwood died.
-The letters above referred to will be found in Lansdowne MS. 71, arts.
-5, 6, 7, and 68; Harleian MS. 6995, art.
-62; and Strype, 'Annals ' (fol.), iv.
-119-28.
-Other of Manwood's letters are preserved in Egerton MS. 2713, f.
-193, Additional MS. 12507, f.
-130, Lansdowne MS. arts.
-24 and 31, and the 'Manwood Papers' in the Inner Temple Library.
+Other of Manwood's letters are preserved in the British Library, and the 'Manwood Papers' in the Inner Temple Library.
 His hand is one of the least legible ever written.
-A note of some of the charges against him in Burghley's handwriting is in Lansdowne MS. 104, art.
-32 (see also Lansd.
-MSS.
-24 art.
-39, 26 art.
-7).